bhasjim/guodaddy/milestone13.md

 # Bahari Hasjim
 Finally got around to adding a user interface for adding and removing tags that will be used in the future to filter pictures.

+# David Moll
+Created a new homepage that keeps the map front and center.
+Began implementing the back end to filter photos based on tags and limit pictures to an inputted amount.
+Adjusted the marker clusterer settings.